route2shell/research/README.md

 # Research

-This repository is the public home for my CVE research, technical write-ups, and coordinated disclosure work.
+This repository contains my CVE research, technical write-ups, and coordinated disclosure work.

-## What this repository will contain

-- Individual CVE project folders with full technical reports
-- Supporting evidence, references, and proof-of-concept material when appropriate
-- A growing index of published research

-## Scope
+---

 This repository is intended to highlight work across the full lifecycle of a vulnerability: